-The global healthcare landscape is navigating through two significant but distinct challenges: the alarming escalation of antimicrobial resistance (AMR) and the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) pandemic.
+The global healthcare landscape is navigating through two significant but distinct challenges: the alarming escalation of antimicrobial resistance (AMR) and the SARS-CoV-2 pandemic.
 While each crisis poses challenges and implications for public health, healthcare infrastructure, and global economies, they intersect in complex ways.
-The SARS-CoV-2 pandemic and cytomegalovirus- (CMV) or Epstein-Barr virus (EBV)- induced upper respiratory tract infections have an impact on antibiotic usage, which in turn has implications for the already critical issue of AMR.
+The SARS-CoV-2 pandemic and cytomegalovirus (CMV) or Epstein-Barr virus (EBV)-induced upper respiratory tract infections have an impact on antibiotic usage, which in turn has implications for the already critical issue of AMR.